Garrett96/docusite/README.md

 <br>
 3] Deploy the repository on Vercel.
 Check that the generated URL works.
 <br>
-4] Jump straight into editing the content right inside of GitHub.
+4] Jump straight into editing the markdown files inside of GitHub.
 <br>
 5] (*Optional*) Clone the Repo with GitHub Desktop and open with your preferred IDE for a more comfortable experience editing content and adding image assets.
 <br>